Luso-Indian: Goa

-Kochi
+Kerala

-In Kochi, the first European settlement of India, the portuguese settled in areas like Mulavukad, Vypeen, Gothuruth and Fort Kochi.
-They inter married with the local Malayali population and children thus born were called mestiços (Dutch: Topasses).
-They spoke a creole language called Cochin Portuguese Creole.
+In Kochi, the first European settlement of India, the Portuguese settled in areas like Mulavukad, Vypeen, Gothuruth and Fort Kochi.
+They intermarried with the local Malayali population and children thus born were called mestiços (Dutch: Topasses).
+They spoke a Creole language called Cochin Portuguese Creole.
 The Portuguese rule lasted for 150 years until the Dutch annexed Cochin.
 The Portuguese mestiços were allowed to remain under Dutch rule and even thrived during the subsequent British occupation and later independence.
-They have their own unique culture and dressing style and a cuisine which is heavily based on Portuguese cuisines.
+They have their own unique culture and dressing style and a cuisine that is heavily based on Portuguese cuisine.

+St. Andrews is a locality in Trivandrum with a history of Portuguese influence.
+This is evident in the area's culture, particularly its language and cuisine.
+Historical records indicate that both St. Andrews and the nearby village of Puthenthope were sites of Portuguese settlements.
+The name "St. Andrews" itself is derived from the Portuguese "Sandandarae" or "Santo Andarae," referring to St. Andrew.
+Records from the Travancore era mention a place called Sandandare located west of Kazhakoottam and Chempazhanthy.

-Luso-Indians now number about 40,000 in Kochi and is the main centre for Anglo-Indian affairs in Kerala.
-There are also Catholic families with Portuguese surnames in Kochi, Kannur, Tellicherry, Trivandrum and Calicut (no longer in Mahé).
-Among them English replaced Portuguese creole as their family language one, two or three generations ago, so they usually claim that they are Anglo-Indian (or Eurasian) instead of Portuguese, as would have been the case up to the 19th century.
+Luso-Indians now number about 40,000 in Kochi and is the main center for Anglo-Indian affairs in Kerala.
+There are also Catholic families with Portuguese surnames in Kochi, Kannur, Tellicherry, Kollam and Calicut (no longer in Mahé).
+Among them, English replaced Portuguese Creole as their family language one, two, or three generations ago, so they usually claim that they are Anglo-Indian (or Eurasian) instead of Portuguese, as would have been the case up to the 19th century.

 Elsewhere

 In the Coromandel Coast, Luso-Indians were generally known as Topasses.
 They were Catholics and spoke Portuguese Creole.
 When England began to rule in India, they began to speak English in place of the Portuguese and also anglicised their names.
 They are, now, part of the Eurasian community.
 In Negapatam, in 1883, there were 20 families that spoke Creole Portuguese.
-There are currently about 2000 people who speak Creole Portuguese in Damão while in Diu the language is nearly extinct.
-About 900 monolingual people currently speak Creole Portuguese in Korlai.
+There are currently about 2,000 people who speak Creole Portuguese in Damão while in Diu the language is nearly extinct.

 In North India, Luso-Indians are only present in Kanpur.
 During 18th century Kanpur was an important Portuguese trade centre and had large Portuguese population which declined after colonization by British forces.
-Portuguese form the large ethnic group among Ethnic communities in Kanpur at present.
+Portuguese form the large ethnic group among Ethnic communities in Kanpur at present and about 1,200 people are buried in the city's Portuguese Cemetery.